Update: Changes to SIL provider requirements.

 When funding is self-managed or plan-managed

-If SIL budgets are plan-managed, you’ll need to work with the participant’s plan manager to organise payment.
+You’ll need to work with the participant’s plan manager to organise payment if SIL budgets are plan-managed.
 Participants can let you know who their plan manager is.

 Step 2: Provide the support

-Once you are connected with a participant, you should make a service agreement before you start providing supports.
+You should make a service agreement before you start providing supports once you’ve connected with a participant.

 A service agreement sets out what supports will be delivered and how.
 It makes it clear what you and the participant have agreed to, including roles, responsibilities and claiming arrangements.